-Using a roster is an alternative contracting process that most Washington public agencies can follow as a way to more efficiently fulfill small to medium sized contracting needs.
+Using a roster is an alternative contracting process that most Washington public agencies can follow to more efficiently fulfill small to medium contracting needs.
 Although using a roster process can expedite projects, there are still contracting procedural requirements that should be followed based on the type of roster and in accordance with internal agency policies.

 Roster Authorization